kdpuvvadi/kdpuvvadi/README.md

-## Hi there, I'm KD and I'm a DevOps and Cloud Systems Engineer
+## Hi there, I'm KD and a DevOps and Cloud Systems Engineer working as a Sr. Site reliability Engineer

 ## Languages and Tools